The pushup is a popular and effective exercise for developing sizeable pecs and a firm torso.

 - Narrow Grip Kettlebell Pushup

-- Get into an “up” position of pushup with your hands firmly gripping the kettlebell handle.
+- Get into an “up” position of a pushup with your hands firmly gripping the kettlebell handle.

 - Brace your core and keep your body straight from top to bottom.
 That’s the start.